AscendantDesign/Scaffold/README.md

 elevation is to find code base that still provides exceptional performance when running at such an abstracted level.

+One possible direction is Progressive Web Apps (PWA) with WebAssembly and .NET Blazor / Razor service logic.

 This is context in which the first experimental exercises for this project will be conducted.

 ### Events, Triggers, Timelines, Keyframes, And Elements

-In this software, the term element is used to imply any thing that will be present in the course, including a background, sprite, button, and even the timer used to keep the pace on another element.
+In this software, the term element is used to imply any 'thing' that will be present in the course, including a background, sprite, button, and even the timer used to keep the pace on another element.

 A trigger is a signal that something has occurred, where an event represents an implementation of behaviors or actions serving as the